 Kristaps Porzingis Injury: Doubtful for Wednesday

-Porzingis (illness) is doubtful for Wednesday's matchup against Portland, Taylor Snow of the Celtics' official site reports.
+Porzingis (illness) is doubtful for Wednesday's game against the Thunder, Justin Turpin of WEEI.com reports.

-Porzingis was able to participate in Tuesday's practice, though he is still expected to miss his third consecutive contest due to the non-COVID illness.
-If the big man remains sidelined, Luke Kornet and Al Horford are candidates for an uptick in playing time.
+Porzingis is dealing with a viral illness that has kept him on the shelf for six consecutive outings, and his absence streak is likely to continue Wednesday.
+Al Horford (toe) is not listed on Boston's injury report after missing Monday's game against the Jazz, likely setting the veteran big man up to start against Oklahoma City.

 Win Your League With RotoWire!